Enquire Now

 2. An important trademark: Made in Italy

 When it comes to specific sectors of the Italian market, such as fashion, food and drink, interior design and mechanical engineering, you should be aware of the power of the “Made in Italy” trademark.
-This indicates products manufactured and produced in Italy, under Italian regulations.
+This indicates products designed, created and packaged exclusively in Italy, under Italian regulations.

 italy-4